 You can walk through neighborhoods in Medellín and the Aburrá Valley and in other cities and pueblos in Colombia and see this tradition with candles everywhere.

 Each of the best pueblos near Medellín also celebrates this tradition of lighting candles on December 7.
-But since it’s a holiday weekend, it’s not the best time to visit pueblos, as they will be packed with people.
+But since it’s a holiday, it’s not the best time to visit pueblos, as they will be packed with people.

-What Else to Do in Medellín in December?
+What Else to Do in Medellín in December and January?

 Día de las Velitas is only the unofficial beginning of the Christmas season in Medellín and Colombia.
 There are other days that are important during this busy month of holiday celebrations in Medellín: